 The chip cards are activated by passing them over card readers at the start of the journey.

 For visitors from neighbouring countries it may be possible to purchase an e-ticket from their local rail company.
 These tickets contain a code which is readable by the card readers at the station (although no all of them have this facility, the one by the disabled access always does).

-A shuttle bus service will be arranged from Heiloo station to Hotel Zuiderduin on the afternoon of Sunday 23rd August and there will be the possibility to purchase a ticket for a bus to Schiphol on the afternoon of the 27th of August from Hotel Zuiderduin.
+A shuttle bus service will be arranged from Heiloo station to Hotel Zuiderduin on the afternoon of Sunday august 22nd and there will be the possibility to purchase a ticket for a bus to Schiphol on the afternoon at august 26th from Hotel Zuiderduin.